When is it safe to start withdrawal with the help of Suboxone or buprenorphine?

-The combination of buprenorphine and naloxone to simultaneously raise the threshold of narcotic effect, and ensure that the person is protected from addictive euphoria, seems like the perfect system of keeping the compulsion and craving to use stronger opioids at bay.
+The combination of buprenorphine and naloxone to simultaneously quell withdrawal symptoms, provide a ceiling to opioid effects to protect against addictive euphoria, and deter abuse attempts with Suboxone itself, seems like the perfect system of keeping the compulsion and craving to use stronger opioids at bay.

 Opioid Receptors and Their Agonists

-Heroin is a full opioid agonist, which means that it binds to a large number of mu receptors, activating them and magnifying the three effects mentioned above.
+Heroin is a full opioid agonist, which means that it binds to and fully activates mu receptors.
 Other examples of full opioid agonists include methadone, codeine, and morphine.

 The buprenorphine in Suboxone, on the other hand, is a partial opioid agonist.
 As an opioid, it still produces analgesia and euphoria, but as a partial agonist, these effects are felt to a lower extent than with full opioid agonists.
 Furthermore, the opioid effects of buprenorphine eventually reach a ceiling even if the dose is increased.
 This lowers the risk of buprenorphine being abused, making it a vital substitute for heroin (or other full opioid agonists) to help addicted individuals as they begin their detoxification.

 Withdrawal and Precipitated WithdrawalThis is where the danger of precipitated withdrawal arises.
-When buprenorphine is given to a person who is already addicted to heroin, the buprenorphine removes and then replaces the heroin molecules that have already attached to the person’s opioid receptors in the brain.
+With buprenorphine’s strong receptor-binding affinity, when given to a person who is already addicted to heroin, the buprenorphine removes and then replaces the heroin molecules that have already attached to the person’s opioid receptors in the brain.
 As a result of this, the buprenorphine produces a significantly reduced opioid reaction (as it should).
-But the effect of millions of receptors being deprived of their full opioid agonist (which literally changes the chemical functioning of the brain) and instead being replaced by a partial opioid agonist (that, by design, has a weakened effect) can trigger withdrawal symptoms in the person.
+But the effect of millions of receptors being deprived of their full opioid agonist and instead being replaced by a partial opioid agonist (that, by design, has a weakened effect) can trigger withdrawal symptoms in the person.

 When the body is forced to go without those drugs, it cannot adjust to the sudden deprivation, and it experiences a number of unpleasant effects as a result: